-The Colorado Department of Revenue would like to alert taxpayers of a possible telephone scam from a party fraudulently representing themselves as the Colorado Department of Revenue.
+The Colorado Department of Revenue (CDOR) would like to alert taxpayers of a possible telephone scam from a party fraudulently representing themselves as the Colorado Department of Revenue.
 The caller may identify themselves as “State Tax Investigation Department."
 They will state that you may have a legal case file against your name and Social Security number, have violated banking regulations, or have cheated on tax credits.
 They will ask you to wire them a large sum of money, usually through a convenience store debit/credit card and will require you not to tell anyone or take the matter to court.

 This is NOT a call from the Colorado Department of Revenue.
 CDOR does not contact taxpayers over the telephone and request credit card numbers through a pre-paid debit/credit card to pay an outstanding tax balance.
 When a taxpayer owes state taxes, the Department will send written notification through a series of letters mailed to the taxpayer’s address.
 When the taxpayer does not respond, the Tax Auditing and Compliance Division will attempt to collect the outstanding debt.